Backbase/.github/profile/README.md

 # Backbase Open Source

-Welcome to Backbase's open source organisation.
-Regardless of if you are a customer, partner, or employee you can create and share with everyone in the Backbase Community via this organisation.
+Welcome to Backbase Open Source organisation.
+Regardless if you are a customer, partner, or employee you can create and share with everyone in the Backbase Community via this organisation.

 You'll find repo's here directly maintained by our Backbase teams and essential tools used as part of our developer experience.
 See [learn.backbase.com](https://learn.backbase.com) to pick up a course on our best practices and [developer.backbase.com](https://developer.backbase.com/) to see the official developer documentation.